hillarysanders/recipereader/README.md

 Yahoo!
 This is my recipe reader website.
 I hope it's going to be cool.
-If it is awesome enough to me to use, then I will be pleased.
-If it is awesome enough for other people to use, I will still be pleased, although I'll actually have to look into AWS billing.
-Ruh roh.
-So here's to crappy code?
-NEEEVAAAAH!
-(Unless it's a one off and deadlines call for it.
-But that doesn't apply here.
-So ha!)
+If it is awesome enough for me to use, then I will be pleased.
+If it is awesome enough for other people to use, then yay as well.

-Anyways.
+Anywho.

 Here are the current issues I'm working on! [![Stories in Progress](https://badge.waffle.io/hillarysanders/recipereader.svg?label=in%20progress&title=In%20Progress)](http://waffle.io/hillarysanders/recipereader)